pawanppande/Power-BI-TMDL-View-/README.md

 5. You can create separate scripts for each type of measure you would like to add and then debug it as well.

 The above example is more generalize example and I feel it, developer will definitily going to use it at some time.
-Other advantages of TMDL view I already explained in teh above post.
+Other advantages of TMDL view I already explained in the above post.